SpenceKonde/DxCore/megaavr/extras/Errata.md

 When the TCA is configured to a NORMAL or FRQ mode (WGMODE in TCAn.CTRLB is ‘0x0’ or ‘0x1’), a RESTART command or Restart event will reset the count direction to default.
 The default is counting upwards.*

-From datasheet:
+This of course leads to some head scratching for those of us who have read the relevant section of the datasheet, which said, amd I quote (though emphasis mine):

 *The software can force a restart of the current waveform period by issuing a RESTART command.
 In this case the counter, **direction**, and all compare outputs are set to 0*

-I can see how this might not be ideal for restart events... but nowhere is any text that would make me think it wasn't supposed to do exactly this.
+I can see how this might not be ideal for restart events, and that you probably do want it to leave direction unchanged more often than not.
+That said, nowhere is there any text that would make me think it wasn't supposed to do exactly this.

+#### Analysis and conclusion:
 It would appear that they changed their mind and decided that the correct behavior is not to change the direction, per the DD-series datasheet.
+Further, an actor with a considerable degree of pull was bashing heads together on this, as the erratum has shown up almost evertywhere that TCA has.
+I speculate that a major customer cares greatly about this - or my oft described theory that after the DA/DB series, the QA head-honcho was shown the way out is accurate; in the latter case, it would appear that brought in a replacement who was ten feet tall, drank his coffee by wrapping his prehensile tongue around the cup and swallowing it whole, could breath fire, and had whip-like tentacles coming from their shoulders which they can crack at slacking QA workers and had a glare that could turn a target's career to stone (and obviouslty if your career is stone, it's gonna sink like one).
+To show his charges he meant business (in addition to eating several interns), he felt he ought to find a few cases where the designers had implemented something in a manner that was obviously wrong, and declare them to be errata.

+Thus, the CCL enable non-sense (for a long time, it was thought that this was intended behavior, until we saw it on the errata - though in that case, the relevant part of the datasheet was not a shining monument to technical writing, and the intent was unclear.

+`*` - (*When you said "shown the way out", I presume you mean through their boss's closed window* "I hope not" *Wuss!* "Hm?
+I'm totally down with it, except that I don't want to pay for new windows for some executive!
+Customers pay for everyhing in the end" *Good point...
+See if it was me, I'd just have them executed by firing squad during a mandatory all hands meeting.* "That works for you only because you can have an all-hands meeting without any of the eyes, bodies or brains coming too" *Yeah.
+Never reanimage a whole corpse when you can just reanimate the useful parts* "Right.
+We're getting off topic, besides, the undead aren't that good at QA work"

 ### TCB single-shot EDGE bit (Datasheet clarification)
 Originally the datasheets described EDGE = 0 as triggering on positive edge, and EDGE = 1 as triggering on negative edges.
 EDGE = 1 in fact is triggered on both edges (this is better, as you can invert the pin to trigger on the opposite edge if you need to.